dlmdata/changemaking/README.md

 ## dynamic programming solution

 In this solution we use the fact that the optimal solution for amount _A_ that uses coin _C_ is _C_ plus the optimal solution for amount _A_ - _C_.
 Therefore we can solve the problem recursively.
-We also use memoization to avoid repeatedly solving subproblems.
+And we use memoization to avoid repeatedly solving subproblems.

 ```c++
 namespace changemaking {